 As we went on one of the Wowcher £99 mini breaks (more on that later!) we only had a short time in the Czech capital of Prague but we managed to pack quite a lot in and we saw all of the sights that were on my list.
 Here’s how to spend 48 hours in Prague…

 Prague is a great city break destination if you’re on a tight budget as there are plenty of things to see just by walking around the city, which you don’t need to pay for.
 We decided to pay for a couple of attractions too as it rained so much while we were there that we wanted to be inside for a couple of hours!
 At first I thought 48 hours in Prague wasn’t going to be enough, but we managed to see everything that I originally had on my list.

 I think this is probably the most photographed landmark in Prague and one that I had seen lots of photos of before we went so we headed straight there on our first day in the city.
-Situated in Prague’s old town, it was installed in 1410 and is the third oldest astronomical clock in the world and the oldest one still operating.
+Situated in Prague’s Old Town Square, it was installed to the wall of the Old Town Hall in 1410 and is the third oldest astronomical clock in the world and the oldest one still operating.

 There is a bit of a gruesome legend around the creation of the clock which we learned when we visited Madame Tussaud’s later on.
 The councillors of Prague were so worried that the person who made the clock would make a better one for another nation that they blinded him.
 Driven mad, he threw himself into the clock, clogging up the gears and ending his own life.

 It’s a real sight to behold with four moving automations and rotating statues of the 12 apostles.
 The clock shows four times – Babylonian time, Old Bohemian time, German time and Sidereal time.
 It also shows the moon’s phases and the sun’s journey through the constellations of the zodiac.
 The calendar dial, just below the clock, shows the day of the month, the day of the week, feast days and allegorical pictures of the current month and sign of the zodiac.